kevinveenbirkenbach/cymais/docs/analysis/Situation.md

-# Problem Statement
+# Situation Analysis

-This is the Problem Statement for [CyMaIS](https://cymais.cloud), highlighting the challenges we aim to address.
+This is the Situation Analysis for [CyMaIS](https://cymais.cloud), highlighting the challenges we aim to address.

 ## Short